andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 We saw this brilliantly in this problem.
 I'm betting it'll come in handy again.

 ## Problem 207
-Not so much a problem as a statement this one.
-We're back at _arithmetic_ progressions again, and you're supposed to think about the difference as we have the first two terms.
+{% newthought "Not so much a problem as a statement this one." %}  We're back at _arithmetic_ progressions again, and you're supposed to think about the difference as we have the first two terms.

 In the case mentioned, we know we start with an integer, and then we have a second term which is also an integer.
 That means the difference must also be an integer.
 And if you add integers to integers, all you ever get are integers.

 That means it is impossible to have an arithmetic progression where the first two terms are integers, but all subsequent ones are not.

 ## Problem 208
-This is a similar problem to 207, but we're now talking about _geometric_ progressions.
-We saw in our discussion for Problem 206 (above) that geometric progressions can go backwards, and that when the powers of the quotient flip from positive to negative then we enter the realm of fractions with a numerator of $1$, and stay there.
+{% newthought "This is a similar problem to 207," %} but we're now talking about _Geometric Progressions_.
+We saw in our discussion for Problem 206 (above) that _Geometric Progressions_ can go backwards, and that when the powers of the quotient flip from positive to negative then we enter the realm of fractions with a numerator of $1$, and stay there.
 And what is such a fraction not?
 An integer, that's what.

 ## Problem 209
-We've flipped back to arithmetic progressions again.
-Remember in this type, the difference must always be the same, and if the second term is less than the first, but also less than the third, then this doesn't hold true, because as Gelfand points out, the difference, which might be of the same magnitude, would be positive and negative at the same time, which is verboten.
+{% newthought "We've flipped back to _Arithmetic Progressions_ again." %}  Remember that in this type, the difference must always be the same, and if the second term is less than the first, but also less than the third, then this doesn't hold true, because as Gelfand points out, the difference, which might be of the same magnitude, would be positive and negative at the same time, which is _verboten_.

 ## Problem 210
-Geometric once again.
-Now it is handy to recall Problem 205 again.
-Geometric progressions _can_ flip-flop, from positive to negative, when the quotient is negative.
-That means it is possible to have a geometric progression where the second term is less than the first term, and also less than the third term.
+{% newthought "_Geometric Progression_ once again." %}  Now it is handy to recall Problem 205 again.  _Geometric Progressions_ _can_ flip-flop, from positive to negative, when the quotient is negative.
+That means it is possible to have a _Geometric Progression_ where the second term is less than the first term, and also less than the third term.

 ## Problem 211
-Now we're back on our own again.
-Well, almost.
+{% newthought "Now we're back on our own again." %} Well, almost.
 Gelfand does give us a hint, but let's see what we can make of things before we take him up on it.

 First let's lay out what we know:

- * we're talking about arithmetic progressions, which means all our terms can be calculated by the formula $x = a + (n - 1) \cdot d$
+ * we're talking about _Arithmetic Progressions_, which means all our terms can be calculated by the formula $x = a + (n - 1) \cdot d$
  * we need to have "exactly one integer term" which means all terms must be the same

 Following this logic through, that means that to achieve this, then the difference between terms must be zero ($d = 0$).